system-zero/system-zero/README.md

 License: I understand the UNLICENSE license kind of thought.
 We do not need laws and licenses to make the right thing.

-But I respect a lot the GNU philosophy and i feel that we owe a lot to
-the GNU project.
+But I respect a lot the GNU philosophy and i feel that we owe a lot to the GNU project.
 We can be sure, that we wouldn't be here if it wasn't the GPL and GNU.
 That is the reason for the GPL2.
-However, and i do not know if it is possible
+However, and i do not know if it is possible i would
-i would like to release it and with the UNLICENSE or to the Public Domain.
+like to release it and with the UNLICENSE or to the Public Domain, or to even more
-Or if it is allowed to even more liberal licenses.
-But i do not know and i can not
+liberal licenses.
+But i do not know them nor i can understand these laws, so i plead
-understand these laws, so i plead guilty beforehand.
-However my actual law obeys in common sense and is called conscience.
+guilty beforehand.
+In any case my actual law obeys in common sense and an inner will to
+do what i have to do by my own, and not because i have to do because they told me to
+do.
+Our law is and it should be streaming from the gained conscience.